Wasserstein Steepest Descent Flows of Discrepancies with Riesz Kernels: Proofs from Section

 \section{Proofs from Section~\ref{sec:frech-diff}}

 In order to prove the results from Section~\ref{sec:frech-diff}, we require the notion of a scalar product, metric velocity as well as some further properties of the metric $W_\mu$ in $\zb V(\mu)$.
-We give these definitions and properties in Subsection~\ref{subsec:def_scalar_metric}.
-Afterwards, we prove Proposition~\ref{prop:dini-hard} in Subsection~\ref{proof:dini-hard} and Proposition~\ref{ggd_case} in Subsection~\ref{proof:ggd_case}.
+We give these definitions and properties in \ref{subsec:def_scalar_metric}.
+Afterwards, we prove Proposition~\ref{ggd_case} in \ref{proof:ggd_case}.